scorpiFr/testgithub/README.md

 # testgithub
-thgis project has no purpose and contain no innovations
+This project has no purpose and contain no innovations